Real Estate Agency Law - Fiduciary Duties are Like an OLD CAR

 Note that the first letters of the duties listed spell out OLD CAR, so it's easier to remember.

-Over many years, common and statutory laws have evolved as regards agency and fiduciary responsibilities.
-As real estate representation evolves, there are new court cases every year in many states that add to the expectations of our clients and courts.
+Over many years, common and statutory laws have evolved regarding agency and fiduciary responsibilities.
+As real estate representation evolves, new court cases arise each year in states across the nation actively adding to the expectations of clients and courts regarding agent responsibility in real estate transactions.

-Know the laws in your state that pertain to when you are an "agent" and when you are not.
-When you are, know what's required of you and carefully and diligently try to perform accordingly.
-Don't try to offer advice or services for which you are not qualified, but know that there have been court rulings that indicated the real estate professional should have known where to send the client for the information they needed.
+Know the laws in your state regarding what agency is and what it is not.
+It is your responsibility as a real estate agent to know what's required of you and work diligently to perform within those constructs.
+Don't try to offer advice or services for which you are not qualified, but know that court rulings exist which have indicated the real estate professional should have known where to send clients for the information they needed.